 Start at a 30,000-foot elevation view and create a broad wish list of projects you may want to consider:

-#2 Apply general rule of thumb broad stroke allowances
+#2 Apply the general rule of thumb broad stroke allowances

 Use these base figures to get an idea of what to expect certain remodeling projects to cost.